-Steve Ziemke has spent over 20 years in the oil and gas industry, most of which has been with Gulf Coast Western in Dallas, TX where he is currently a Senior Vice President.
+Steve Ziemke has been with Gulf coast Western in Dallas, TX for 16 years where he is currently a Senior Vice President.
 As a sales leader in the company, Steve has worked diligently to offer clients positions in oil and gas partnerships that can generate monthly income and offer aggressive tax advantages.
-Steve was actively involved in Gulf Coast Western’s donations to the Sadie Keller Foundation, working to supply toys to children with cancer and their siblings.
-Steve helped put together and attend several investment conferences including Freedom Fest and the New Orleans Investment Conference.
-Here he met with hundreds of individuals, and presented and discussed oil and gas projects, and its benefits to accredited investors.
+Steve was actively involved in Gulf Coast Western’s donations to the Sadie Keller Foundation, working to supply toys to children with cancer as well as their siblings.
+Steve has helped put together and attend investment conferences including Freedom Fest and the New Orleans Investment Conference.
+Here he met with hundreds of individuals and presented and discussed oil and gas investing, and their benefits to accredited investors.

 Steve has an MBA in Business Management from Boise State University, and a Bachelor of Science degree in Forest Management from Michigan Technological University.
 He continues to self-develop in the areas of sales, motivation, and people skills.

 Steve Ziemke has achieved a successful sales career throughout his life while enjoying his three beautiful grandchildren that keep he and his wife of over 40 years actively involved in their lives.
 Steve’s three adult children never cease to amaze him with their families and achievements.
 Steve enjoys downhill skiing, personal fitness, world travel, scuba diving and camping.
 Steve has achieved solid times in the Pikes Peak Ascent (half marathon gaining over 8,000 feet in elevation in 13 miles), the Hood to Coast relay race covering 295 miles with a team of 12 runners, and Pueblo marathons.
 Steve has been a drummer in a rock and roll band called Monument Hill for over 20 years playing classic rock cover songs.
 Steve resides in Dallas, TX.